Osnabrück pollen forecast - today, tomorrow and the week ahead

 Is pollen expected to decrease in Osnabrück this week?

-According to the five-day outlook, cypress and grass pollen levels are expected to gradually decrease, suggesting improving conditions later in the week.
+According to the five-day outlook, grass pollen levels are expected to gradually decrease, while artemisia and cypress pollen will increase, suggesting mixed conditions later in the week.

 Which pollen types are currently active in Osnabrück?